Intersmash/intersmash/docs/GETTING_STARTED.md

 ## Set up Intersmash configuration

-While interacting with an OpenShft cluster, Intersmash uses two different logical users, namely `admin` and `master`.
+While interacting with an OpenShift cluster, Intersmash uses two different logical users, namely `admin` and `master`.
-Such logical users are meant to represent two OpenSHift user accounts, with the former holding administrative permissins, e.g.: Intersmash would use the administrative account when creating a namespace for the tests to be run, while it would use the regular account when installing an Operator in the current namespace.
+Such logical users are meant to represent two OpenShift user accounts, with the former holding administrative permissins, e.g.: Intersmash would use the administrative account when creating a namespace for the tests to be run, while it would use the regular account when installing an Operator in the current namespace.